 Living Well at Homes of Joy Senior Living

 What happens after retirement, kids leave the nest or when the extent of your social life becomes medical appointments?
 The truth of the matter is…grief.
 Retirement and successfully sending your children into the world are what some work towards and do not realize the associated grief.
 Although varied by State, according to the U.S. Census Bureau, the average retirement age is 63 for Americans.
+Post-Retirement Grief

 Post-retirement grief is not widely recognized, nor discussed.
 Symptoms of this may look like sadness or a feeling of emptiness.
 Perhaps you feel hopeless or pessimistic.
 Problems with sleep, appetite, difficulty concentrating, and irritability may persist.
 First and foremost, it is important to talk to someone about these feelings, you may find that you are not alone.
+Aging in Place

 What next?
 What does it mean to “Age in Place?”
 A term used for someone who wants to continue to live well at home or in a retirement home with a home-like setting.
 According to the Center for Disease Control (CDC), the average life expectancy of a woman is 81.2 years and 84.3 years for a male.
 Meaning, there are 20 years of living.
 Instead of feeling isolated as you age in place, how can one live well?
+Living Well

 Studies show that human connection is essential in minimizing depression and increasing contentment.
 Happiness and contentment will then contribute to improved coping, decreased illness or faster recovery.